cviviers/graph-physics/README.md

 We also save:
 - Images of ground truth and 1-step prediction for specific indices
-  - `LogPyVistaPredictionsCallback(dataset=val_dataset, indices=[1, 50, 100])` in [train.py](https://github.com/DonsetPG/graph-physics/blob/main/graphphysics/train.py)
+  - `LogPyVistaPredictionsCallback(dataset=val_dataset, indices=[1, 2, 3])` in [train.py](https://github.com/DonsetPG/graph-physics/blob/main/graphphysics/train.py)
 - Video of ground truth and auto regressive prediction between the first and the last index of the same `indices` list as above
-- Meshes of auto regressive prediction as `.vtk` file for the first trajectory of the validation dataset.
+- Meshes of auto regressive prediction as `.xdmf` file for the first trajectory of the validation dataset.

 > [!WARNING]
 > If saving thoses meshes takes too much space, you can 1. monitor the disk usage using Weights and Biases, 2.
 Remove this functionnality in [lightning_module.py](https://github.com/DonsetPG/graph-physics/blob/0c9b6af20a25e7d08f2731efdfe4911f34fbc274/graphphysics/training/lightning_module.py#L154) (see the code below)